 “…a hundred years later, abundant evidence showed clearly that people can keep getting better long after they should have reached their “rigidly determinate” natural limits.
 The examples were not just great writers, artists, business people, inventors, and other eminences producing their best work three or four decades into their careers.
 By the late nineteenth century, scientific research was showing repeatedly that ordinary people in various lines of work could keep getting better even after their performance had apparently plateau.
 Typists, telegraph operators, typesetters – highly experienced workers in all these jobs, whose performance hadn’t improved in years, suddenly got markedly better when they were offered incentives or given new kinds of training.
 This evidence was obviously a big problem for the you’ve-got-it-or-you-don’t point of view.”[Bold & Underline Emphasis Added]

-Such data is actually quite refreshing, because it shows that this is not merely an issue of being born with talent.
+Such bevy of data is actually quite refreshing, because it shows that this is not merely an issue of being born with talent.
 On the flip side, it is also not as simple as merely working hard, because most people work hard.
 The main takeaway is that as long as proper practice is designed and undertaken, progress and growth can be developed in countless professions.

 Geoff Colvin, Talent Is Overrated – What Really Separates World-Class Performers From Everybody Else, p.
 205.

 If you find value in this information, feel free to share it.
 This article is free and open source.
 All individuals have permission to republish this article under a Creative Commons license with attribution to Zy Marquiez and BreakawayIndividual.com